dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 Before continuing, it is important to learn about the several different types of identities and authentication methods that you'll encounter while developing on ICP.

-- **Developer identity**: An identity created using dfx, which contains a private/public key pair, and has a principal data type derived from the public key.
-It can be compared to a Bitcoin or Ethereum wallet address.
+- **Developer identity**: An identity created using dfx, which contains a private/public key pair, and has a principal derived from the public key.

 - **Principals**: A generic identifier that can be used for users, canisters, and potentially other future concepts.